Jack Zivic: Life outside boxing

 Zivic lost much of his boxing investments in the 1929 stock market crash, but took a job with a local Pittsburgh area Post Office in 1934.
 Continuing government work from 1937–60, he became an investigator for the State inheritance tax.
 Between his stint as an investigator, he served in the Coast Guard in WWII.
 He had a wife, Thelma Mesner Zivic, and a daughter and they resided in Westchester, Pennsylvania during much of their marriage prior to their financial difficulties.

 He lived briefly in Tampa, Florida during his early retirement.

+Zivic had four brothers, some of whom were well known boxers.
+These were Joe, International Boxing Hall of Fame member and world champion Fritzie, contender Eddie (who once beat hall of famer Tony Canzoneri) and fellow Olympics boxing contestant Peter Zivic.

 According to the Pittsburgh Gazette, he had aspired to become an inventor as a sideline, and had a few of his ideas patented in his retirement.
 These included a shoeshine glove that dispensed black or tan polish, a towel that had separate sections for body and face, a tool to pry hubcaps, and a plexiglass license plate.

 He originally began traveling to Delaware to spend time with his only daughter Jacqueline and her children.
 He suffered his first heart attack in 1968, and a second in 1969.

 After moving there around 1968, he died in Wilmington hospital in Wilmington, Delaware, on May 22, 1973, after a long illness, the result of a heart ailment.
 He was buried in Wilmington.